jpfeiffer16/dotdbg/README.md

 # Dotdbg dotnet debugger frontend for vim

+> This project has been depreciated in favor of using [vimspector](https://github.com/puremourning/vimspector) which now has support for the netcoredbg debugger

 dotdbg uses the Samsung dotnet debugger to provide a dotnet core debugging experience for vim.

 NOTE: